 Camille is a 2018 New America Black American National Security & Foreign Policy Next Generation Leader, the 2018 National Urban League Cyber Connoisseur Honoree, a 2017 DMV 40 under 40 Trailblazer Awardee, and the 2016 Women in Technology Rising Star Awardee.

-Camille is a New America Cyber Policy Fellow, a Truman Security Fellow, a Council on Foreign Relations Term Member, an Inaugural Internet Law and Policy Foundry Fellow and has held elected office in the District of Columbia.
+Camille is a New America Cyber Policy Fellow, a Truman Security Fellow, a Council on Foreign Relations Term Member, a Founding Member of Women in Cybersecurity Silicon Valley Affiliate Chapter, an Inaugural Internet Law and Policy Foundry Fellow and has held elected office in the District of Columbia.
 Camille has CISSP and PMP certifications.